Skip to main content

 When the time of video files is basically the same (for example, an episode of anime lasts for around 24 minutes), the bit rate and volume are basically equivalent, and they are parameters used to describe the size of the video.
 Files with the same length and resolution have different sizes, but the code rate is actually different.

 The bit rate can also be interpreted as the total amount of data used to record video per unit time.
 A video with a higher bit rate means more data used to record the video, and the potential interpretation is that the video can have better quality.
-(Note that it is only potential, we will analyze why high bit rate does not necessarily equal high image quality later)
+(Note that it is only potential, we will explain why high bit rate does not necessarily equal high image quality later)

 Rate Control Method